Let’s face it, the sun has been producing energy for billions of years.

-(B) Sunlight—through photovoltaic technology—provides this building at Oberlin College with electricity.
-Get new photo
+(B) Sunlight—through photovoltaic technology—provides buildings at Oberlin College with electricity.

 The sun’s heat and light provide an abundant source of energy that can be harnessed in many ways.
 There are a variety of technologies that have been developed to take advantage of solar energy.
 These include concentrating solar power systems, passive solar heating and daylighting, photovoltaic systems, solar hot water, and solar process heat and space heating and cooling.

 Solar power is used in large and small scale applications and systems for homes.

 Even the private sector (businesses and industry) are diversifying their energy sources, improving efficiency, and saving money by choosing solar technologies.

 Homeowners can also use solar technologies for heating and cooling and water heating, and may even be able to produce enough electricity to operate “off-grid” or to sell the extra electricity to the utilities, depending on local programs.
 The use of passive solar heating and daylighting design strategies can help both homes and commercial buildings operate more efficiently and make them more pleasant and comfortable places in which to live and work.

 Beyond these localized uses of solar power, utilities and power plants are also taking advantage of the sun’s abundant energy resource and offering the benefits to their customers.
 Concentrating solar power systems allow power plants to produce electricity from the sun on a larger scale, which in turn allows consumers to take advantage of solar power without making the investment in personal solar technology systems.